Intelectron6/Hardware-Designs-Max10-FPGA/README.md

 Basic digital hardware designs that are synthesized and implemented on Max10 FPGA using Intel Quartus Prime Lite and ModelSim Altera. </br>
 The designs are first verified traditionally using test-bench and tested using scan-chain (not always exhaustively). <br/>
 They are then wrapped using a standard interfacing system and interfaced with NIOS-II processor using Platform Designer (formerly Qsys). </br>
-Eclipse IDE is used to write C-codes that illustrate the utility of these hardware designs in practical applications. </br>
+Eclipse IDE is used to write C-codes that illustrate how these (and similar) hardware designs can be used in practical applications. </br>

 1) 4x4 Matrix Inversion over Galois Field 2
 2) 8-point Number Theoretic Transform over 16-bit Field